inspec/inspec-aws/docs-chef-io/content/aws_security_group.md

 : A String reflecting the human-meaningful description that was given to the SG at creation time.

 `group_id`
-: Provides the Security Group ID.
+: Provides the security group ID.

 `group_name`
 : A String reflecting the name that was given to the SG at creation time.

 `inbound_rules`
-: A list of the rules that the Security Group applies to incoming network traffic.
+: A list of the rules that the security group applies to incoming network traffic.

 `inbound_rules_count`
 : A Number totalling the number of individual rules defined - It is a sum of the combinations of port, protocol, IPv4 rules, IPv6 rules and security group rules.

 `outbound_rules`
-: A list of the rules that the Security Group applies to outgoing network traffic initiated by the AWS resource in the Security Group.
+: A list of the rules that the security group applies to outgoing network traffic initiated by the AWS resource in the security group.

 `outbound_rules_count`
 : A Number totalling the number of individual rules defined - It is a sum of the combinations of port, protocol, IPv4 rules, IPv6 rules and security group rules.

 `vpc_id`
-: A String in the format `vpc-` followed by 8 hexadecimal characters reflecting VPC that contains the Security Group.
+: A String in the format `vpc-` followed by 8 hexadecimal characters reflecting VPC that contains the security group.

 `tags`
 : The tags of the security group.